w33ts/dank-memer-wiki/Bot-features/Currency-Commands/Grind-Commands/Fishing/Guide.md

 You want to be friends with each NPC because being friends means they will visit more often and offer better rewards and gifts.
 You can see where each NPC hangs out by looking at the location pages in `/fish guide`.

+NPCs are at one location each day and it is the same for everyone, so if you are having trouble finding one to unlock them in your `/fish guide`, ask around to see where people have found them that day.

 ## Locations {: #Locations}
-On each location page in /fish guide you can see what creatures can be caught at the location.
-As you catch a creature at the location, the shadow will be filled in.
-Once you catch all of the non-boss creatures at a location, you will then be able to catch the boss.
+On each location page in `/fish guide` you can see what creatures can be caught at the location.
+As you catch a <a href="/Items/Fishing/Creatures#ByLocations" target="_blank">creature at the location</a>, the shadow will be filled in.
+Once you catch all of the non-boss creatures at a location, you will then be able to catch the <a href="/Items/Fishing/Creatures#Bosses" target="_blank">boss</a>.

 <br>